 Cooler weather, clouds, rain and some thunderstorms will be the themes in the city through Friday this week.

-Thursday will be the coolest day of the week as temperatures reach only into the mid-50s.
+Thursday will be the coolest day of the week as temperatures reach only into the low 50s.

-Heading into the weekend, times of sun and clouds are Saturday, but the chance for rain showers will persist through the evening hours.
+Heading into the weekend, times of sun and clouds are Saturday, but the chance for rain showers will persist through the afternoon hours.